AdityaNambiar/MajorProject_automated/README.md

 7. Click on "Apply"
 8. Click on "Save".

-##### Configure the 'NodeJS' plugin:
-1. Click on "Add NodeJS installation" (_can't remember the exact button name but it something similar_ );
-2. Tick "Install automatically" if it is unticked.
-3. Give a name to NodeJS installation e.g. node14
-4. Select a NodeJS version e.g. 14.2.0 (we used this)
-5. Tick "Force 32-bit architecture
-6. Set "Global npm packages refresh hours" to 72, if it is not already set.
-7. Click on "Apply"
-8. Click on "Save".

 ##### Configure the 'Docker' plugin:
 1. Click on "Add Docker installation" (_can't remember the exact button name but it something similar_ );
 2. Tick "Install automatically" if it is unticked.